blackary/neat-starter/src/about.md

 ## About me, Dr. Edwin (Ed) Blackwood

 I attended the <a href="https://rpts.edu/"  target="_blank">Reformed Presbyterian Theological Seminary</a> for both my MDiv (1991) and my DMin (2025).
-I was ordained as a pastor in the <a href="https://reformedpresbyterian.org/"  target="_blank">Reformed Presbyterian Church of North America</a> in 1992.
+I was ordained as a pastor in the <a href="https://reformedpresbyterian.org/"  target="_blank">Reformed Presbyterian Church of North America</a> in 1992 by the Great Lakes-Gulf Presbytery of the RPCNA.
+I pastored a church in Evansville, IN from 1992 until 2000.
+In 2005 I was called to Australia by the RPC-Australia where I served from Jan 2006 until Oct 2015.
+I served as Director of Admissions and Student Services at RPTS from Feb of 2016 to Dec 2023, when I was installed as pastor of Springs Reformed Church (RPCNA).

 I have a passion for helping families discover the joy of worshiping together.
 Through *Worship Connected*, I provide weekly Bible reading plans and resources designed specifically for *household worship* (often called *family devotions*) that are connected to the preaching texts of the weekly congregational worship.
 To hear more about my idea of *Worship Connected* you [can go here](https://gentlereformation.com/2025/03/10/episode-330-worship-connected-with-ed-blackwood/):